-The International Field Project seeks to build knowledge around the interaction of social policy and development in Argentina.
-Students have the opportunity to critically study these interactions since the turn of the crisis, focusing on a diverse set of topics such as poverty reduction programs, human rights issues, educational policies, employment policies, the role of trade unions, or the role of the state in the global system.
+This IFP seeks to build knowledge around the interaction of social policy and development in Argentina.
+Students have the opportunity to critically study these interactions, focusing on a diverse set of topics such as slum upgrading, human rights issues, social movements, educational policies, employment policies, or the role of the state in the global system.
 Research topics could explore questions such as: what policies proved particularly successful in reducing poverty, inequality, or unemployment?
-How did poverty develop since the 2002 crisis?
-How are certain programs and projects perceived by the Argentine people?
-How does inequality or poverty spatially manifest itself in the city of Buenos Aires or its Metropolitan Area?
+Why did inequality increase since 2015?
+How socially sustainable are slum upgrading projects?
 This type of research is key to understanding current challenges that Argentina and the region are facing, and the role that organizations and policies can play in mitigating global or regional shocks on democracy and equitable development.

 Objectives and Outcomes

-The objective of the Argentina IFP in 2018 is to provide students with a unique research-oriented experience, where lectures and interactions with peers from a different country will provide a more in-depth understanding of global problems at play in a specific context.
-In addition, students will produce new knowledge on the impacts of social policy, its merits and challenges, with the objective to promote quality research and student-led publications.
+The objective of the Argentina IFP in 2020 is to provide students with a unique research-oriented experience.
+Students will produce new knowledge on the impacts of social policy, its merits, and challenges, with the objective to promote quality research and student-led publications.

 Applicants will be selected based on their research interests and their foreseen adaptability to a shifting context.
 Graduate and undergraduate students from other New School departments as well as from other universities are welcome to apply.

-In order to be most effective when interacting with partnering organizations or conducting research, some Spanish proficiency prior to the IFP is required.
-In order to improve your language skills, Spanish classes will be offered in the first week(s) of the IFP.
+In order to be most effective when interacting with partner organizations or conducting research, some Spanish proficiency prior to the IFP is required.

 Living in Buenos Aires

-Students will live together in rented apartments in Buenos Aires, a beautiful city situated in the third largest metropolitan area in Latin America (after São Paulo and Mexico City).
+Students will live together in rented apartments in Buenos Aires.
 Due to its European influence, Buenos Aires is often referred to as the “Paris of Latin America.”
 There are plenty of beautiful cafés and restaurants, and although you will find the world’s best steak here, non-meat options are increasing as well.
 As Argentina is in the southern hemisphere, the IFP will take place in the winter, although the winter is much milder than New York’s, temperatures rarely fall below 10°C (50°F).